WestGermanGenomeCenter/scRNAseq_Pipeline/README.md

 # WGGC Single Cell

+This pipeline is a Seurat based scRNA-seq analysis Snakemake pipeline.
+What the pipeline does, how it works and instructions on how to use it can be found in the documentation/Documentation.pdf.

 The pipeline is designed to work on the HPC of the HHU, Germany.
 General instructions for simply running with snakemake exist, but are very short and not extensivley tested yet.

-For instructions on how to run this scRNA-seq analysis pipeline based on Seurat and Snakemake see the Documentation.pdf in the documentation/ folder.

-Since my student job at the WGGC is over I will most likely not be working on the pipeline anymore.